 The self-employed rarely have the luxury of statutory maternity leave.
 So I temporarily buried myself in the delights of my little son and new baby daughter as I had not been able to do the first time round.
 We lived in a little house at the very heart of the pretty village of Monkstown, spending lazy hours each day throwing stones and catching sandhoppers on the shores of my beloved Cork Harbour.

-I was only remotely interested when a neighbour knocked at the door one evening, her arms full with folders holding a copy of a planning application for an incinerator proposed for Ringaskiddy.
+A neighbour knocked at the door one evening, her arms full with folders holding a copy of a planning application for an incinerator proposed for Ringaskiddy.
 She asked me to help the community to oppose its construction.
 Confusion was my overwhelming emotion.
-Incineration as a technology has its place; but was the proposal for Ringaskiddy the correct technology in the best location?
+Incineration as a technology has its place but was the proposal for Ringaskiddy the correct technology in the best location?
 In any event, my daughter was only six months old.
 Reluctantly I took the folders.
 Two weeks later, having worked through them both forwards and backwards, there was little doubt to me but that the proposed project was fundamentally unsustainable.
 I pledged my support to the community.